-Often when people speak about health, they’re talking about the main, overarching physical aspects of it: the things we eat, how often we exercise, and whether or not we get a cold or the flu.
+Often when people speak about health, they’re talking about the main, overarching physical aspects of it: the things we eat, how often we exercise, and whether or not we get a cold.
 It’s less common for the topic of health to include mental health.
 And why is that?

 The stigma surrounding mental health still occurs, although at less rates than previous decades.
 In fact, prior to 1955, mental health wasn’t even known as health at all.
 At that time, people suffering from mental illness were institutionalized without real help for their condition.